Cruising Info

 If you’re interested in diesel, outboard engine fuel or LPG info, see below.
 The first part deals with food.

 Australia has just about anything and everything you could want (food-wise and otherwise).
-Arriving by boat from outside the country involves dealing with Australian Quarantine, which we've covered in our section on Arriving in Australia.
+Arriving in Australia by boat from outside the country involves dealing with Australian Quarantine, which we've covered in our section on Arriving in Australia.
 Everything gets easier when it's time to leave Australia.
 That's the time to really stock up on a lot of stuff.
-We left Darwin with the Darwin-Indonesia Rally in July 2006, so most of what I write about here has to do with a one-way journey from Australia north to Indonesia, Singapore, Malaysia, Thailand, Sri Lanka and Maldives.
+We left Darwin with the Darwin-Indonesia Rally in July 2006, so some of what I write about here has to do with a one-way journey from Australia north to Indonesia, Singapore, Malaysia, Thailand, Sri Lanka and Maldives.

 • Leaving Darwin we stocked up on beer making kits (we already had the equipment for brewing), and both bottled and boxed wines for the long haul through the SE Asian Muslim countries.
-Bulk discounts are available at some merchants in Darwin, and customs will give you a huge tax rebate if you spend more than A$300.
+Bulk discounts are available at some merchants in Darwin, and Customs will give you a huge tax rebate if you spend more than A$300.

 • If you like canned corned beef get it in Australia.
 The stuff in SE Asia is fatty and mushy like dog food.